bigchaindb/bigchaindb/docs/server/source/server-reference/configuration.md

 # Configuration Settings

+Every BigchainDB Server configuration setting has two names: a config-file name and an environment variable name.
+For example, one of the settings has the config-file name `database.host` and the environment variable name `BIGCHAINDB_DATABASE_HOST`.
+Here are some more examples:

+`database.port` ↔ `BIGCHAINDB_DATABASE_PORT`

+`database.keyfile_passphrase` ↔ `BIGCHAINDB_DATABASE_KEYFILE_PASSPHRASE`

+`server.bind` ↔ `BIGCHAINDB_SERVER_BIND`

-The value of each BigchainDB Server configuration setting is determined according to the following rules:
+The value of each setting is determined according to the following rules:

 * If it's set by an environment variable, then use that value
 * Otherwise, if it's set in a local config file, then use that value